Nylilsa/nylilsa.github.io/wr.md

 A comprehensive Touhou world records tracker, updated every so often.
 This page includes an interactive graph and a table of your selected game.
 For best viewing experience I recommend viewing this on [hl2]desktop[/hl2].

-[hl2]This is not a scoreboard[/hl2].
-This page has [hl2]no replay support[/hl2].
-If you are looking for replays, you might be better off looking at one of the following websites:
+[hl2]This is not a scoreboard[/hl2], but this page has [hl2]replay support[/hl2] for the WR entries !
+If you are looking for more replays that are not WR entries, you could take a look at one of the following websites:
 1. [a=https://maribelhearn.com/wr]Touhou World Records[/a] - by Maribel Hearn
 2. [a=https://maribelhearn.com/royalflare]Royalflare Archive[/a] - by Maribel Hearn
 3. [a=https://wikiwiki.jp/thscorekg/]東方スコア記録wiki Wiki*[/a] - by Ｋ・Ｇ